Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

+Finally, we examine heterogeneity in treatment effects across buyers, sellers, and products.
+A natural hypothesis is that GenAI may generate larger gains for participants who either face greater frictions to begin with or respond more strongly to changes in consumer-facing content, such as less experienced buyers, smaller and newer sellers, and products that are harder to find or evaluate.
+We find statistically robust heterogeneity on the demand side: newer, less active, and lower-spending consumers benefit disproportionately more from GenAI-powered workflows.
+On the supply side, point estimates often suggest larger gains for smaller and newer sellers, although these differences are imprecisely estimated.
+Heterogeneity across product groups is more mixed and context-dependent.\\

+This paper contributes to the emerging literature on the economic effects of GenAI.
+Existing work shows that GenAI can improve performance in a range of individual tasks, including writing, coding, marketing, and legal analysis, but most of that evidence comes from worker-level settings and emphasizes supply-side outcomes such as time savings or task completion \citep{Noy2023,Peng2023,DellAcqua2024,Cui2026}.
+By contrast, we study large-scale GenAI deployment within a single firm and evaluate its effects using demand-side business outcomes.
+In doing so, we provide evidence on whether GenAI creates measurable value through higher sales and conversion, rather than only through labor-saving or efficiency effects.
+Our setting also allows us to compare multiple workflows within the same organizational environment and to study heterogeneity across users with different levels of experience, complementing prior work on the uneven effects of GenAI across tasks and users \citep{Calvino2025,Noy2023,Bjorn2025,Hui2024,Otis2024}.\\

+The paper also contributes to the literature on how digital platforms shape consumer decisions by reducing frictions and, in some settings, by influencing the content consumers see.
+A large body of work shows that platforms can improve outcomes by reducing information asymmetries, search costs, and targeting frictions through reputation systems, ranking algorithms, filtering tools, personalization, and targeted recommendations \citep{JinKato2006,tadelis2016reputation,CabralHortacsu2010,Dinerstein2018,donati2026end,Ursu2018,Chen2017,fradkin2017search,Yoganarasimhan2020,Blake2015,sun2024value}.
+More broadly, some consumer-facing technologies may affect outcomes not only by improving information and matching, but also by making platform content more salient, polished, or engaging, consistent with classic informative and persuasive views of advertising \citep{bagwell2007economic, GoldfarbTucker2011}.
+We extend this literature to GenAI by showing how it affects several consumer-facing retail workflows along the customer journey, increasing conversion in ways consistent with improved matching and a smoother consumer experience, while also leaving room for persuasive channels that may matter more in some applications than in others.\\

 The remainder of the paper is structured as follows.
-Section 2 reviews the relevant literature.
-Section 3 describes the context, theoretical framework, empirical framework, and data.
-Section 4 presents the aggregate results, followed by Section 5, which explores the heterogeneity of treatment effects.
-Section 6 concludes.
+Section 2 describes the study setting, experimental design, and data.
+Section 3 presents the main results.
+Section 4 examines heterogeneity in treatment effects.
+Section 5 concludes.
 The Appendix provides additional details and results.